Home > Web Tips and Articles

 Signature Text Files

 Do you have a signature text file (also known as email signature) set up in your email software so that your name, company and website address automatically appear at the bottom of every outgoing e-mail you send?
-If you don't have one already, setting up a signature text file is an easy (and totally free) way to help correspondents keep in touch, identify your company, and most importantly … promote your website.
+If you don't have one already, setting up a signature text file is an easy (and totally free) way to "brand" your emails, provide your full contact information to correspondents, identify your company, and most importantly … promote your website.

 When you send out letters on company letterhead, those receiving your correspondence can see the complete contact information for your company, as well as the logo and corporate colors.
 Emails, however, are devoid of any identifying features, unless you have built them into your preferences.
-In your message settings you can define name, organization and the email address you want to have people reply to, but not much else.
-The signature text file gives you the opportunity to provide more information on your company at the bottom of every email, and becomes your "email letterhead"!
+In your message settings you can define the name, organization and the email address you want to have people reply to, but not much else.
+The signature text file gives you a place to provide more information on your company at the bottom of every email, and becomes your "email letterhead".

-Your signature file could contain the following information: name, title, company, complete contact information (phone, fax, email, or preferred means of contacting you), marketing slogan, teasers about product or service specials or other information, links to social media platforms you're active on, and the URL for your website.
+Your signature file could contain the following information: name, title, company, complete contact information (phone, fax, email, or preferred means of contacting you), marketing slogan, teasers about product or service specials, links to social media platforms you're active on, and the URL for your website and social media platforms you are active on.

-A signature text file is FREE promotion for your website, building traffic to the site without any charge.
+A signature text file is FREE promotion for your website, building traffic to the site without any cost to you.
 So, don't forget to include your website address!
-Don't just put www.mycompany.com, include the http:// … to make your link "click-able".
+Don't just put www.mycompany.com, include the http:// … to hyperlink your website address, making it "click-able".
 Some email software have limitations which necessitate copying the URL and pasting it into a web browser if the http:// is missing.
 If you include the full web address, then all a recipient of your email has to do is click on the link and it takes them direct to your website.

 The basic email signature should be standard throughout your company,